Adolescence Education: Mathematics (7-12) [AEM] M.A.T. (Graduate)

 - A minimum overall grade point average of 3.0 must be earned

-- Specific requirements for New York state teaching certification (state examinations, identification and reporting of child abuse and maltreatment, alcohol and drug abuse education, school violence prevention education, fingerprinting and foreign language requirements) can be found in the Teacher Certification information section of this catalog.
+- Specific requirements for New York state teaching certification — state examinations, Child Abuse Recognition and Reporting (CARR) and Safe Schools Against Violence in Education (SAVE) workshops, alcohol and drug abuse education, fingerprinting and foreign language requirements — can be found in the Teaching Certification section of the graduate catalog.

-- Teacher candidates must submit a professional portfolio prior to graduation.
+- Teacher candidates must submit a program portfolio prior to graduation.
 Specific requirements for the portfolio may be obtained from the academic advisor.